Taiwan’s TransAsia closes down after fatal air crashes

 TransAsia – Taiwan’s first private airline, set up in 1951 – said it had introduced six training programmes following the two fatal incidents.

-But despite moves to combat safety fears, it incurred losses of Tw$1.1 billion ($34.38 million) last year.
+But despite moves to combat safety fears, it incurred losses of T$1.1 billion (US$34.38 million) last year.

-Those losses widened to Tw$2.2 billion in the first three quarters of this year, and in October its budget airline V Air folded.
+Those losses widened to T$2.2 billion in the first three quarters of this year, and in October its budget airline V Air folded.

 Its woes were exacerbated by a slump in Chinese tourists as relations deteriorated with Beijing under Taiwan’s new president Tsai Ing-wen, who took office in May.